Updated: November 30, 2023

 Over and over again I see continuous chatter and positivity around building “Generational Wealth.”

-And while in theory the idea of generational wealth for your loved ones seems like it should be the goal.
+And while in theory, the idea of building generational wealth for your loved ones seems like it should be the goal.
 It isn’t.

-70% of wealthy families loose their wealth by the second generation.
+70% of wealthy families lose their wealth by the second generation.

 90% of inherited wealth is lost by the third generation.